-- o Lock screen notifications are ON

-- o Channel notifications or Pop-up notifications are ON

-- o Battery optimization is OFF

-- o Phone Media volume is ON
+- Lock screen notifications are ON - o Channel notifications or Pop-up notifications are ON - o Battery optimization is OFF - o Phone Media volume is ON - o In the phone settings for the App, keep Nearby Devices permission ON (For Android 12 and above) - o In the phone settings for the App, keep Alarms and Reminders permission ON (For Android 12 and above)

 If alarms are unavailable because of any of these settings you will still be able to check your glucose.
-Touch the opening symbol for more information.
+Touch the \mathcal{L} symbol for more information.